 This qualification reflects the role of highly skilled senior operators who use a broad range of hospitality skills combined with managerial skills and sound knowledge of the industry to coordinate hospitality operations.
 They operate independently, have responsibility for others and make a range of operational business decisions.

-- Participate in a course entry interview to demonstrate their suitability for the course.
+- Students must also participate in a course entry interview to demonstrate their suitability for the course.

 International Students may not be required to provide evidence of English Language competence where documented evidence can be provided to demonstrate any of the following:

-- the student has successfully completed their High School in the English Language.
+- The student has successfully completed their High School in English Language.

 Total Units 28 Core Units 13 Elective Units 15